MUSC Student Handbook

 Registration & ID - Membership to the Wellness Center is included in payment of student fees.
 To activate your membership, go to the Wellness Center Membership Desk located on the 2nd floor of the Harper Student Wellness Center.
 A handscan is required to enter the facility.

 Locker Room Facilities - Showers and lockers are available; however, you must bring your own lock.
 Do not leave valuables unlocked.
+Do not leave locks on lockers overnight.
 Towel service is provided.

 Fitness Assessment and Human Performance Laboratories 843-792-9238